sftcd/happykey/README.md

 vector... and that now works.
 (That means ``-T thing`` is the same for all values of "thing" for now - will add code for selecting stuff later when I get other ciphersuites done.)

+So far, it appears that there is only one test vector matching mys supported modes and default ciphersuite.
+So we're not gonna do much better than just picking the first:-)